carpentries/instructor-training/08-performance.md

 > Finally, the teacher led a discussion,
 > guiding students to a shared conclusion (We).

-It's tempting to think that this particular teaching technique is Japan's secret sauce: tempting, but wrong.
+It's tempting but wrong to think that this particular teaching technique is Japan's secret sauce.
 The actual key is revealed in the description of Akihiko Takahashi's work.
 In 1991,
 he visited the United States in a vain attempt to find the classrooms described a decade earlier